liz-song/amazon-da-project/README.md

 # Brand vs. Non-Brand Queries - Exploring CTR Trends through Data Analysis

 ## Overview
 This is a self-initiated data analysis project using the Amazon sales dataset from Kaggle.
-The goal is to analyze the relationship between brand-related and non-brand-related search queries and their click-through rates (CTR).
-The project also includes hypothesis testing, exploratory data analysis (EDA), and clustering analysis to identify patterns in user behavior.
+The goal is to analyze the impact of brand-related queries on click-through rates (CTR) and explore how brand presence influences user engagement.
+This analysis tests the hypothesis that there is a significant difference in CTR between brand-related search queries and non-brand-related search queries.
+The project involves exploratory data analysis (EDA) and clustering analysis, particularly using DBSCAN, to uncover patterns in brand-related search queries.
+Despite challenges such as data imbalances, this project offers valuable insights into how segmented targeting strategies can enhance advertising performance.

 ## Objective
 The primary goal of this project is to **analyze the impact of brand names** in search queries on **click-through rates (CTR)** and explore how **brand presence** influences **user engagement**.
 The analysis tests the hypothesis that there is a **significant difference in CTR** between **brand-related search queries** and **non-brand-related search queries**.
+Additionally, **DBSCAN clustering** is applied to uncover patterns within **search queries that include brand-related terms** and explore how different **clusters of queries** exhibit distinct **user behaviors**.

 ## Data Source
 - **Dataset**: Kaggle - Amazon Advertising Performance Metrics